KIDWARE SOFTWARE 35+ YEAR HISTORY

 2013 – We updated our Visual Studio tutorials to Visual Studio 2013.

-2015 - We updated all our Java tutorials to support Oracle Java JDK 8 and the NetBeans 8 Intergrated Development Environment.
-We also updated our Visual Studio Tutorials to Visual Studio 2015 Community Edition and Windows 10.
+2015 – We updated all our Java tutorials to support Oracle Java JDK 8 and swithced to the NetBeans 8 Intergrated Development Environment.
+We also updated our Visual Studio Tutorials to the new Visual Studio 2015 Community Edition.
+We also discontinued all of our old printed “paperback” versions as most teachers and schools prefer e 100% digital curriculum in the classroom.
+With the launch of Windows 10 we also discontinued support for all of our old KIDware Visual Basic 6 Learning Games.

-Today, KIDWARE SOFTWARE's award wining computer programming tutorials are used by teachers, parents and computer enthusiasts all over the world to introduce beginners to the wonderful world of programming.
-At last count, we estimated that our Kidware computer programming tutorials have been downloaded and read by over 1,000,000 students.
-For example, the 1999 version of our BEGINNING VISUAL BASIC 6.0 shareware programming tutorial has been download over 500,000 times from the CNET's Download.com website.
-In addition to our company website(s), our paperback textbook programming tutorials can be purchased though the following distributors and book stores around the world:
+Today, KIDWARE SOFTWARE award wining Computer Science For Kids computer programming tutorials are used by teachers, parents and computer enthusiasts all over the world to introduce beginners to the wonderful world of programming.
+At last count, we estimated that our Kidware computer programming tutorials have been downloaded and used by over 1,000,000 students.
+For example, our 1999 edition of LEARN VISUAL BASIC 6.0 shareware programming tutorial has been downloaded over 600,000 times from CNET’s Download.com website alone.
+In addition to our company website(s), our paperback textbook programming tutorials can also be purchased though the following distributors and bookstores:

 United States of America: